spxbhuhb/adaptive/lib/lib-app/doc/guides/what is an application.md

 An [application](def://):

-- in this context means a client or a server, regardless of the actual platform the application runs,
+- in this context means a client or a server, regardless of the actual [platform](def://) the application runs on,
 - it is composed of [application modules](def://),
 - has exactly one [application workspace](def://).